Share this post

 “Moreover, customers aren’t happy with slow delivery and lack of information regarding status – so why offer an unprofitable product customers don’t like?” he asks.

-Previously, Swift played an important role given the lack of modern communication technologies when it launched, but Palmer emphasises that core banking systems and digital platforms were never built to support today’s needs.
+Historically, Swift has played an important role, given the lack of modern communication technologies when it launched.
+However, according to Palmer, core banking systems and digital platforms pose challenges in supporting today’s needs.

 The decline in correspondent banks can be attributed to various reasons, Palmer says.
 Some banks have exited the business due to their reliance on intermediate banks and their services.
 Others have been pressured by regulators to leave because they failed to adhere to their own internal policies and procedures, such as conducting regular audits of foreign financial institutions, monitoring transactions, and implementing other controls.